A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

-In this paper, we introduce the notion of \visionstability.
+\paragraph*{Contribution.} In this paper, we introduce the notion of \visionstability.
 We argue that most practical polygons are \visionstable.
-Using this assumption, we develop the \emph{one-shot (\visionstable)} algorithm that is \emph{guaranteed} to find an optimal solution for every \visionstable polygon.
-The algorithm takes polynomial time and solves one integer program.
-In particular, this shows that the art gallery problem is in \NP for \visionstable polygons.
+Using this assumption, we give a theoretical solution to the discretization problem.
+Based on this discretization, we develop the \emph{one-shot (\visionstable)} algorithm that is \emph{guaranteed} to find an optimal solution for every \visionstable polygon.
+The algorithm takes polynomial preprocessing time and thereafter solves one integer program.
+In particular, this shows that the art gallery problem is in~\NP for {simple} \visionstable polygons.
 We refine the algorithm and present the \emph{iterative (\visionstable)} algorithm.
-The iterative algorithm is also guaranteed to find the optimal solution for every \visionstable polygon.
-It runs in polynomial time and solves at most a polynomial number of integer programs.
+The iterative algorithm delays many steps of the one-shot algorithm.
 Both algorithms are \emph{reliable}, in the sense that even if the input polygon is not \visionstable, the reported result is correct.
-We implemented and tested the iterative algorithm.
-Our test results are slower, but comparable with previous practical algorithms.
-Thus the iterative \visionstable algorithm is practical and has theoretical performance guarantees.
+In order to make the iterative algorithm comparable in performance to the state-of-the-art, we implemented several practical improvements.
+The downside of this approach is that we are not able to show theoretical performance guarantees for this practical version of the iterative algorithm.
+On the other hand, these improvements make it so that our implementation runs as fast as the state-of-the-art algorithms.

+We believe that the concept of \visionstability contributed to all three main goals, as mentioned above.
+It gives an \emph{explanation} of why the discretization problem is solvable in practice.
+It led to the \emph{design} of a new practical algorithm, that, as we will see, works quite differently from previous algorithms in many aspects.
+And finally, it \emph{predicted} correctly that this algorithm is feasible, which we verified in practice.

+Let us emphasize here that there is still a large gap, between theory and practice.
+Our predicted running times are far worse than the observed practical running time.
+Furthermore, in practice, we used many techniques for which it seems very hard to give a profound theoretical explanation of why they work so well.
+We hope our work contributes to a deepened theoretical understanding of the art gallery problem.

+\paragraph*{Theoretical Practical Work.} {While the gap between theory and practice is indeed deep, we would like to emphasize that there are indeed connections between them that we are aware of.} Furthermore, there may be more examples that we are not aware of.
+For instance, Ghosh's approximation algorithm~\cite{ghosh2010approximation} had also a large influence on designing heuristics and exact algorithms.
+Another example is the algorithm that is capable to discretize the art gallery problem, in case that it is witnessable~\cite{KnauerWitness}.
+In that case the algorithm by Tozoni et al.~\cite{tozoni2013practical} is guaranteed to find the optimal solution.